NBISweden/workshop-reproducible-research/docs/index.md

-# Making bioinformatics research reproducible - from raw data to publication
+# Introduction to the tutorials

 Welcome to the tutorials!
 Here we will learn how to make a computational research project reproducible using the tools: